foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 ```

 * Be careful of weird things popping up in the score column!
 You can disregard empty values and values <= 0.
 Don't worry if your number is slightly different.
+* You can check if a value is a number by using the `isNaN` function.
+* For average, you can count all restaurant values and not just ones with a valid score number.

 ### Most frequent grade in Brooklyn

 * Go through each restaurant in Brooklyn and note which grade occurs the most number of times.
+* Ignore the blank grade ("_")

 ```
 The most frequently occuring grade in Brooklyn is A!